pumpkin-py/pumpkin-py/modules/base/errors/exceptions.md

 This document serves as a reference.

 Below are full exception lists as of `discord.py 1.6.0`.
-Because it is hard to track exception changes, it has been copypasted from the documentation:
+Because it is hard to track exception.
+TODO: UPDATE THIS TO NEXTCORD changes, it has been copypasted from the documentation:

 - https://discordpy.readthedocs.io/en/v1.6.0/api.html#exception-hierarchy